aaronn/django-rest-framework-passwordless/README.rst

 Registration
 ============

-all unrecognized emails and mobile numbers create new accounts by default.
+All unrecognized emails and mobile numbers create new accounts by default.
 New accounts are automatically set with ``set_unusable_password()`` but it’s recommended that admins have some type of password.